utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 <!-- - `export ROS_MASTER_URI=http://10.42.0.100:11311`
 - `export ROS_IP=*YOUR_IP*` -->
--  `ros2 topic echo /vicon/ROB498_Drone/ROB498_Drone`
+-  `ros2 topic echo /Vicon/ROB498_Drone/ROB498_Drone`

  The Vicon poses will published as [PoseStamped](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/PoseStamped.html) messages as well as in the `/tf` topic.
 If you do not see any messages being printed, reach out to your TA.
 Note that you must run the first two `export` commands in the terminal every time you want to launch a ROS node.

-## Interfacing with TA computer
+## Interfacing with the TA Computer

-In order to interface with the TA computer (this is required for Vicon as well as running each of the challenges), you must set your ROS_DOMAIN_ID variable.
+In order to interface with the TA computer (which is required for Vicon as well as running each of the challenges), you must set your ROS_DOMAIN_ID variable.
 This will ensure that other teams' nodes do not interfere with your flight.
 Set the ID to your team number to avoid collisions.
 You can add it to your .bashrc file to avoid needing to repeat the process each time.
 Specifcally,
 ```
 echo 'export ROS_DOMAIN_ID=<TEAM_NUMBER>' >> ~/.bashrc
 ```

-## Use Vicon motion capture for Pose Estimation
+## Using Vicon for Pose Estimation

 Now the two devices are ready to talk to each other!
 To test the comms, we can run the following commands on Jetson:

 The general procedure, when using Vicon is as follows:
-1. The pose of the quadrotor will be published on a ROS2 topic `/vicon/ROB498_Drone/ROB498_Drone`.
+1. The pose of the quadrotor will be published on a ROS2 topic `/Vicon/ROB498_Drone/ROB498_Drone`.

 2. In a terminal, launch MAVROS by running `ros2 launch mavros px4.launch fcu_url:=/dev/ttyUSB0:921600`.
 Alternatively, a launch file with the necessary parameters is provided here: [link](../../resources/code/ros2_ws/src/px4_autonomy_modules/launch/mavros.launch.py).